Fang-Zhang/Project-Manager-Career/03-PM-Templates/01-IntegrationManagementProcesses/02-ProjectManagementPlan.md

 - Change in project scope due to unforeseen user requirements.
    - Mitigation: Scope change control process.

-## Quality Management
+## Procurement Management
-- The CRM system must meet industry-standard security and data protection requirements.
+- List the procurement requirements for the project, including the procurement process and the procurement schedule.
-- Regular quality assurance and testing are mandatory.
+- List the vendors and suppliers for the project, including the vendor selection process and the vendor management process.

-## Communication Plan
+- List the contracts and agreements for the project, including the contract management process.

-- Weekly project status meetings with the project team.
+## Stakeholder Management
-- Bi-weekly progress updates to the Project Sponsor.
+- List the stakeholders for the project, including the stakeholder management process.
-- Monthly stakeholder meetings for status and feedback.
+- List the stakeholder communication requirements, including the stakeholder communication plan.

 ## Change Management
 - Describe how changes to the project scope will be managed, including change request procedures.